marklogic/node-client-api/README.md

 ## Status

-Release 1.0.5 of the MarkLogic Node.js API
+Release 2.0.0 Early Access 3 of the MarkLogic Node.js API

+## New Features in Release 2.0.0 Early Access 3

+- Geospatial region search
+- Double precision values for geospatial queries
+- Kerberos authentication
+- Metadata values

+For more information about these features, see the [Early Access site](https://ea.marklogic.com/features/additional-enhancements/node-js/).

 ## Sample